Samsung Galaxy Note 10: Displays

-The Galaxy Note 10 line comprises two models with various hardware specifications; Note 10 / Note 10 5G feature 6.3-inch 1080p (Note 10+ / Note 10+ 5G feature 6.8-inch 1440p) “Dynamic AMOLED” displays with HDR10+ support and “dynamic tone mapping” technology respectively.
+The Galaxy Note 10 line comprises two models with various hardware specifications; The Note 10 and Note 10 5G feature 6.3-inch 1080p (Note 10+ / Note 10+ 5G feature 6.8-inch 1440p) “Dynamic AMOLED” displays with HDR10+ support and “dynamic tone mapping” technology respectively.
 The displays have curved sides that slope over the horizontal edges of the device.
 The phablet also features a 19:9 aspect ratio.
 The front-facing cameras occupy a rounded cut-out on the top of the display, and all models utilize an ultrasonic in-screen fingerprint reader.

 Storage and chipsets

-International models of the Note 10 utilize the Exynos 9825 system-on-chip, while the U.S., South American (Except Brazil) and Chinese models utilize the Qualcomm Snapdragon 855.
+International models of the Note 10 utilize the Exynos 9825 system-on-chip, while the U.S., Canadian, Chinese and Japanese models utilize the Qualcomm Snapdragon 855.
 All models are sold with 256 GB of internal Universal Flash Storage 3.0, with the Note 10+ & Note 10+ 5G also being sold in a 512 GB model and offering expandable storage via a microSD card.

 Batteries

-They respectively contain non-user-replaceable 3500 and 4300 mAh Lithium-ion batteries, with both variants supporting a 25W Super Fast Charging, while the Note 10+ also supports 45W Super Fast Charging 2.0, Qi inductive charging, and the ability to charge other Qi-compatible devices from their battery power.
+They respectively contain non-user-replaceable 3500 and 4300 mAh Lithium-ion batteries, with both variants supporting 25W Super Fast Charging, while the Note 10+ also supports 45W Super Fast Charging 2.0, Qi inductive charging, and the ability to charge other Qi-compatible devices from their battery power.

 The device is compatible with USB PD 3.0.

 Exterior

 The Note 10 and Note 10+ are the first mainstream Samsung smartphones to omit the 3.5 mm headphone jack, which earned Samsung criticism for mocking the iPhone 7's lack of the headphone jack on the Galaxy Note 7 UNPACKED keynote in August 2016 – Samsung said it used the extra space for more battery.
 The sleep/wake power button that used to be on the right side of the phone has been removed, consolidated with the Bixby button on the left side of the phone.
 New settings have been added that allow the button to be remapped as either a power button or a Bixby button.
-And this is the second time Samsung removed the heart rate sensor after the Galaxy S10 (Galaxy S10e and S10 5G) because it was rarely used by users.
+This was the second time Samsung removed the heart rate sensor after the Galaxy S10e and S10 5G because it was rarely used by users.
 For the first time in Samsung's devices since the original Galaxy S (2010), the camera has been placed into the corner, similar to the iPhone X/XS/XR/11 series.

-In January 2020, the Note 10 Lite was released.
-It is a midrange variant of the Note 10, containing the same cameras as the main variant.
+On January 20, 2020, the Note 10 Lite was released.
+It is a mid-range variant of the Note 10, containing the same cameras as the main variant.
 It features 128 GB of storage, a 6.7-inch 1080p “Super AMOLED” screen on a metallic frame, a 4,500 mAh battery and is powered by the Exynos 9810.
 The variant eliminates the wireless charging feature and stereo speakers, though it retains the 25W Super Fast Charging of the main series, and also has a headphone jack.
 However, the Note 10 Lite lacks a barometer sensor, which has been present on Samsung Galaxy flagships since 2012.